 Quiero Volver: A Xicanx Ritual Opera is a multimedia performance to honor women, and non-binary, and genderqueer people of color.
 This performance features original music, poetry, scripts, and documentary video by Diana Alvarez.

 Rituals and recitations by a small performance ensemble interweave Alvarez’ original songs with her video documentary portraits of women, non-binary, and genderqueer artists of color.
-These portraits are part of Alvarez’ PhD dissertation, Bridge Artistx: Women, and Non-Binary and Genderqueer Artists of Color at the Forefront of Innovative Arts Practice.
+These portraits are part of Alvarez’ PhD dissertation, Bridge Artistx Innovate: Gatherings of Women, and Non-Binary and Genderqueer Artists of Color.

 Xicanx curanderismo, Deep Listening Practice (as taught by Pauline Oliveros), and themes of death, motherlessness, political consciousness, and building community/family underpin the rituals embarked on within this piece.